Our Commitment To Environmental Health

 Environmental Health Reporting

-We work in collaboration with governments, non-governmental organizations (NGOs) and communities to support strategies for mitigation and adaptation.
+We collaborate with governments, the healthcare sector, non-governmental organizations (NGOs) and communities to drive innovation in sustainability and healthcare.

 Office for a Healthy Environment

 Cleveland Clinic is committed to healthy environments for healthy communities.
 Learn more about our enterprise wide sustainability office.Learn More